VinGenome/VN1K/README.md

 # VN1K: a genome graph-based and function-driven multi-omics and phenomics resource for the Vietnamese population

-**VN1K** is a population-scale genomic resource and analysis framework for the Vietnamese 1000 Genomes initiative.
-This repository provides code for end-to-end analysis and implementation, from raw data quality control and variant calling through genome-graph construction, imputation, structural-variant detection, and GWAS/clinical applications.
+**VN1K** is a population-scale genomic resource and analysis framework for the 1000 Vietnamese Genomes initiative.
+In this repository, we provides detailed codes and implementations for end-to-end analysis, from raw data quality control and variant calling through genome-graph construction, imputation, structural-variant detection, mobile elements and GWAS/clinical applications.

 ---

 ## Overview

-VN1K’s codebase supports:

 - **Quality control and variant calling** — Processing pipelines for WGS and related data.
 - **Genome graph construction** — Building and using population-aware genome graphs.